hashicorp/terraform-provider-aws/website/docs/d/db_event_categories.html.markdown

 The following arguments are supported:

-* `source_type` - (Optional) The type of source that will be generating the events.
+* `source_type` - (Optional) Type of source that will be generating the events.
 Valid options are db-instance, db-security-group, db-parameter-group, db-snapshot, db-cluster or db-cluster-snapshot.

 ## Attributes Reference